 Doing all this should eliminate, or at least diminish, instances of accidental image theft.
 It won’t stop anyone determined to steal your photos, though; ultimately the measures commonly implemented to prevent image theft – including those suggested above – are not perfect.

 At SmartFrame, we’ve developed a new technology to help combat image theft.
 Images uploaded to SmartFrame are broken down into many pieces, a bit like a jigsaw.
 These pieces are scrambled and are invisible to users, and they’re also encrypted for maximum protection.
-This makes it even harder for people to copy your photos, and allow you to display high-resolution unwatermarked photos on your website.
+This makes it even harder for people to copy your photos, and allows you to display high-resolution unwatermarked photos on your website.
 Find out more about SmartFrame.

 What to do if your images are stolen